renpy/renpy/sphinx/source/translation.rst

 There will be one translation file created per game script file.
-The common.rpy file will also be created to contain translations of strings found in the common code.
+The common.rpy file will also be created to contain translations of strings that are common to all games made using Ren'Py.

 Translating Dialogue
 ====================